How Quickly Can You Launch A Customer Loyalty Program?

 One difference between low- and high-complexity loyalty programs is how program rules operate.
 Loyalty program rules determine how customers can earn points and rewards, the payout amount, and what they can spend their points on.

-A low-complexity loyalty program would include basic point rules that allow users to earn and redeem points for purchases and maybe simple non-transactional actions like referring friends, following social media accounts, opting into SMS/MMS texts, etc.
+A low-complexity loyalty program would include basic point rules that allow users to earn and redeem points for purchases and for simple non-transactional actions, such as referring friends, following social media accounts, or opting into SMS/MMS texts.

-The downside is that a brand may struggle if it wants to reward customers for actions outside the standard transactional and non-transactional events.
-Low-complexity programs won't typically include the ability to create more sophisticated or complex earning rules that could benefit certain goals, like if a brand wanted to reward its customers for specific actions or behaviors.
+The downside is that a brand may struggle to reward customers for actions outside standard transactional and non-transactional events.
+Low-complexity programs typically don't allow the creation of more sophisticated earning rules that could support specific goals, such as rewarding customers for particular actions or behaviors.

-A high-complexity loyalty program can include more detailed and customized rules, such as point multiplier events for higher-tier members, or the ability to reward points for specific customer actions.
+A high-complexity loyalty program can include more detailed, customized rules, such as point multiplier events for higher-tier members or the ability to reward points for specific customer actions.
 If you wanted to drive sales of a particular product or product category, you could create unique earning rules that give members special bonuses for making an eligible purchase.

 Higher complexity programs also allow brands to use API integrations to capture and reward customer actions across third-party businesses or partner brands.
-The partnerships between credit card companies and different hotel or airline brands is a prime example of how this works: a customer earns points using their credit card to pay for a hotel stay, but they can earn even more points or special perks by choosing to stay at a specific hotel partner brand.
+Partnerships between credit card companies and different hotel or airline brands are a prime example of how this works: a customer earns points with their credit card when they pay for a hotel stay, but they can earn even more points or special perks by choosing to stay at a specific hotel partner brand.

 2. Loyalty Program Integrations